dkandalov/limited-wip/README.md

 It has three main components:
  - **Change size watchdog**: it shows notifications when current changelist size exceeds threshold
  - **Auto-revert**: it automatically reverts current changelist after a timeout (the timer resets on each commit)
- - **Test-commit-revert mode**: it reverts current changelist on failed test and opens commit dialog on passed test
+ - **Test-commit-revert mode**: it reverts current changelist on failed test and commits on passed test

 ## Why?